Walden–Wallkill Rail Trail

-The Walden–Wallkill Rail Trail, also known as the Jesse McHugh Rail Trail, is a 3.22 mi rail trail between the village of Walden, New York and the neighboring hamlet of Wallkill.
-The two communities are located in Orange and Ulster counties, respectively, in upstate New York.
+The Walden–Wallkill Rail Trail, also known as the Jesse McHugh Rail Trail, is a 3.22 mi rail trail between the village of Walden and the neighboring hamlet of Wallkill.
+The two communities are located in Orange County and Ulster County, respectively, in upstate New York.

 The trail, like the Wallkill Valley Rail Trail to the north, is part of the former Wallkill Valley Railroad's rail corridor.
+The railway was the first to operate in Ulster County and transported goods and people.
+Passenger service ended in 1937 due to declining customers, and the opening of the New York State Thruway and decreased freight traffic caused the line to close in 1957.
 The land was purchased by the towns of Montgomery and Shawangunk in 1985 and converted to a public trail.
 The portion of the trail in Shawangunk was formally opened in 1993 and named after former town supervisor Jesse McHugh.
-Plans to pave the trail between Walden and Wallkill were discussed since 2001, and the route was finally paved between 2008 and 2009.
-The trail includes an unofficial, unimproved section to the north of Wallkill, and is bounded by NY 52 and NY 208.
+Plans to pave the trail between Walden and Wallkill were first discussed in 2001, and the route was finally paved between 2008 and 2009.
+The trail includes an unofficial, unimproved section to the north of Wallkill, and is bounded by New York State Route 52 and NY 208.

 History

+Rise and decline of the railroad

+Stretching 33 mi from Montgomery to Kingston, the Wallkill Valley Railroad began operation in 1866, the first railroad to operate in Ulster County.
+Construction from Montgomery began in 1868, and the line was open to Wallkill that same year.

+The railroad allowed inventor Gail Borden to distribute his dairy products more widely; Borden patented the process for creating condensed milk in 1854 and the Borden family subsequently owned a series of milk companies in the area.
+By 1870, newspaper editors had attributed the rapid development and increasing land prices in Walden and its surrounding area to the railroad.